 Meet the GardenScape Seminar Speakers

-Here’s a brief biography of the seminar speakers at GardenScape this year.
+Here are brief biographies of the seminar speakers at GardenScape this year.

-Debb Bonnewell is a local artist who created the GardenScape poster both this year and last.
+Debb Bonnewell is a local artist who created the GardenScape poster for three consecutive years.
 She began painting in 1986, joined the Society of Decorative Painters, and earned the distinction of Certified Decorative Artist (CDA) in 2013.
-She has taken lessons and attended seminars with accomplished teachers, and she currently teaches her own designs all across the United States
+She has taken lessons and attended seminars with accomplished teachers, and she currently teaches her own designs all across the United States.

-Jeanine ‘J’ Fyfe of Broccolo Garden Center has more than 18 years of experience in lawn and garden retail.
+Jeanine ‘J’ Fyfe of Broccolo Garden Center has more than 19 years of experience in lawn and garden retail.
 She enjoys guiding customers and friends through gardening challenges, focusing on low maintenance, multi-seasonal results that add beauty and value to one’s home and property.
-Each of those attending her seminar will create and take home his or her own terrarium.
-A $35 fee will cover the cost of materials.
-Call 585-624-4482 to register.

 Dave O’Donnell is a self-taught naturalist from upstate NY.
 His work with restoring the declining Eastern Monarch Butterfly population began in the late ‘90s, and he has become a well-known advocate for the restoration of the iconic Monarch Butterfly and it’s habitat.
 While focusing on Monarch recovery, he also discusses many other environmental issues pertaining to all pollinators and other wildlife in decline.